Skip to content

 Adolescent medicine: The primary clinical site for this four-week rotation is the Milton Hershey School, a large, cost-free, private boarding school for children from families of low income and limited resources.
 The rotation also includes time in clinics for adolescent gynecology, addiction medicine and eating disorders.

-Community and advocacy: This four-week rotation includes clinical time at two pediatric clinics in Harrisburg, Pa., committed to serving children in under-resourced areas as well as in outpatient and inpatient child abuse settings.
+Community and advocacy: This rotation occurs for two consecutive weeks as well as longitudinally and includes clinical time at two pediatric clinics in Harrisburg, Pa., committed to serving children in under-resourced areas as well as in outpatient and inpatient child abuse settings.
 It also features a wide-variety of non-clinical experiences that expose residents to many community resources that can assist their patients.
 These experiences include spending time with:

 • Lawmakers and lobbyists at the state capitol